 This is the Lorance Swage Block that my wife bought me as a gift back in about 1990.

 This page is all about making shovel heads (or "blades") using the shovel form in the Roger Lorance swage block.
-I have had my Lorance swage block for at least 20 years and it is about the handiest thing in my shop.
-It is also small enough that I can easily take it with me when go demonstrating.
+I have had my Lorance swage block for over 30 years and it is about the handiest thing in my shop.
+It is also small enough that I can easily take it with me when I go demonstrating.

 I want to show how many different shapes can come from the one form.